alexandercerutti/passkit-generator/README.md

 ##### Model

 The first thing you'll have to do, is to start creating a model.
-A model will contain all the basic pass infos, like the thumbnails, the icon, and the background and **pass.json** containing all the static infos about the pass, like Team identifier, Pass type identifier, colors, etc.
+A model contains all the basic pass data that compose the Pass identity.
+These data can be files (icon, thumbnails, ...), or pieces of information to be written in `pass.json` (Pass type identifier, Team Identifier, colors, ...).

+This package allows to use two kinds of models: **Folder Model** or **Buffer Model**.
 If starting from scratch, the preferred solution is to use the folder as model, as it will allow you to access easily all the files.
 Also, a buffer model is mainly designed for models that are ready to be used in your application.

 Let's suppose you have a file `model.zip` stored somewhere: you unzip it in runtime and then get the access to its files as buffers.
 Those buffers should be available for the rest of your application run-time and you shouldn't be in need to read them every time you are going to create a pass.

+> To keep a model in memory, the method [`createAbstractModel`](https://github.com/alexandercerutti/passkit-generator/blob/master/API.md#create-an-abstract-model) has been created.

 ___

 > Using the .pass extension is a best practice, showing that the directory is a pass package.